rogerhu/compsci_guides/Accounts-Merge.md

 - Will names be case sensitive?
   - No. You can assume that there will not be two accounts with a similar email but different names as in "John" or "john"

-- Do we need to keep track of the level?
-  - Yes, you can keep track of the level using a search algorithm.
-Trick is to only increment once per level and only if fresh.

-- How do we identify an account?
-    - We give each account an ID, based on the index of it within the list of accounts.
-For example:
-    ```
-    [
-      ["John", "johnsmith@mail.com", "john@mail.com"], # Account 0
-      ["John", "johnnybravo@mail.com"], # Account 1
-      ["John", "johnsmith@mail.com", "john_smith@mail.com"],  # Account 2
-      ["Jane", "jane@mail.com"] # Account 3
-    ]
-    ```

 - Can one person have multiple accounts?
   - One person is allowed to have multiple accounts, but each email can only belong to one person.